droglenc/NCMTH107/lecture/CEs/FoundationsR.md

 1. What data was recorded for the seventeenth individual?
 1. What data was recorded for the seventh, seventeenth, and twenty-seventh individuals?
 1. Isolate the following subsets of data (show the structure or a view of the resultant data frame to verify your results).
-    a.
-Only CWD at low-exposure sites.
+    * Only CWD at low-exposure sites.
-    b.
-Only CWD where the diameter was greater than 20 cm.
+    * Only CWD where the diameter was greater than 20 cm.
-    c.
-Only CWD where the diameter was greater than 20 cm and was observed in low-exposure sites. d.Only CWD where the diameter was between 20 and 30 cm.
+    * Only CWD where the diameter was greater than 20 cm and was observed in low-exposure sites.
+    * Only CWD where the diameter was between 20 and 30 cm.

 ----